gmdavef/struts-showcase/README.md

 **.teamcity/settings.kts**

 This is a TeamCity project settings file that defines two stages ("Build" and "RL scan") to build the .war file and scan it using the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
 Reports in HTML, RL-JSON, CycloneDX, and SPDX formats are saved in a zip file artifact.
 With each build, the HTML report is published under a tab called "ReversingLabs Report" within TeamCity.
 Documentation for integrating the RL CLI with TeamCity can be found [here](https://docs.secure.software/cli/integrations/teamcity).

+## GitLab Examples

+**.gitlab-ci.yml**

+This pipeline works in GitLab CI/CD runners.
+The pipeline has two jobs - one that build the .war file and another that scans it using the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+A pre-defined script provided by ReversingLabs ("rl-scanner-gitlab-include.yml") is leveraged to handle details of the running the scan and saving the reports as job artifacts.